open-telemetry/oteps/text/trace/0136-error_flagging.md

 ### Status Mapping Schema

-As part of the specification, OpenTelemetry provides a canonical mapping of semantic conventions to status codes.
+As part of the specification, OpenTelemetry provides a mapping of semantic conventions to status codes.
 This removes any ambiguity as to what OpenTelemetry ships with out of the box.

+This will help ensure our instrumentation is consistent across languages, when errors relate to a cross-langauge concept, such as a database protocol.

 Please note that semantic conventions, and thus status mapping from conventions, are still a work in progress and will continue to change after GA.